Showing posts with label Koo Wee Rup Swamp. Show all posts

 The Chief Engineer of the Public Works Department, William Thwaites (1853 - 1907) is almost forgotten in Swamp history, and should get more credit than he does.
 Thwaites surveyed the Swamp in 1887 and his report recommended the construction of the Bunyip Main Drain from where it entered the Swamp, in the north, to Western Port Bay and a number of smaller side drains.

-There was a scientific background to this scheme - Lewis Ronald East, engineer with and later Chairman of the State Rivers and Water Supply Commission (SRWSC) , published a paper called Swamp Reclamation in Victoria in 1935.
-East writes that the drainage plan was based on the formula Q=CM3/4 - where Q was the discharge in cusecs, C a coefficient and M the area of the area of the catchment in square miles.
+There was a scientific background to this scheme - Lewis Ronald East, engineer with and later Commissioner and then Chairman of the State Rivers and Water Supply Commission (SRWSC), in his 1935 paper Swamp Reclamation in Victoria in 1935 writes that the drainage plan was based on the formula Q=CM3/4 - where Q was the discharge in cusecs, C a coefficient and M the area of the area of the catchment in square miles.
 50 was adopted as the value of C for ordinary floods and 100 for extraordinary floods.
 The Scheme was worked out in detail to deal with ordinary floods, but for some unaccountable reason - possibly shortage of funds - it was recommended that the drains be constructed in the first instance to only 1/3 of the designed dimensions, but the reserves were to be of sufficient width to allow future enlargement.
 East says that the intention of the “Swamp Board” was to merely facilitate the removal flood waters and thus permit the use of land between floods.

 A tender for works was advertised in 1889.
 In spite of strikes, floods and bad weather by March, 1893, the private contractors had constructed the 16 miles of the drain from the Bay to the south of Bunyip and the Public Works Department considered the Swamp was now dry enough for settlement.
 At one time over 500 men were employed and all the work was done by hand, using axes, shovels, mattocks and wheel barrows.

-In spite of what seemed to be good progress - the Public Works Department had been unhappy with the rate of progress and took over its completion in 1893 and appointed our friend, Carlo Catani.
+In spite of what seemed to be good progress - the Public Works Department had been unhappy with the rate of progress and took over its completion in 1893 and appointed, our friend, Carlo Catani (1852-1918) to oversee future works.

 The 1890s was a time of economic depression in Australia and various Government Schemes were implemented to provide employment and to stop the drift of the unemployed to the city.
 One of these schemes was the Village Settlement Scheme.
 The aim was for the settlers to find employment outside the city and to boost their income from the sale of produce from their farms.
 It was in this context that Catani implemented the Village Settlement Scheme on the swamp.
 Under this Scheme, all workers had to be married, accept up to a 20 acre (8 hectares) block and spend a fortnight working on the drains for wages and a fortnight improving their block and maintaining adjoining drains.
 The villages were Koo Wee Rup, Five Mile, Vervale, Iona and Yallock.
 The first 103 blocks under this scheme were allocated in April 1893.